ikhanhdoit/cloud_engineer/README.md

 - Create a RDS MySQL table and experiment with loading and retrieving data manually, then do the same via a script on local machine.
     - RDS was created with two private subnets in the subnet group.
 Master username and password is created and needed to sign in.
     - Security group was created to only have port 3306 inbound for traffic for MySQL.
 Public instance's Security Group also updated to allow incoming traffic to IP of RDS.
+        - Since RDS is in the private subnet and "Publicly Accessible" is "No," no internet access is available and cannot connect from local computer.
+Must be through the EC2 instance (or NAT) from public subnet.
     - Sign into RDS with from EC2 instance (web server) with the command 'mysql -h [RDS endpoint] -P 3306 -u [master username] -p' and then type in the password.
     - Use 'CREATE DATABASE [db name];', 'CREATE TABLE [table name] ([items included]);', and 'INSERT FROM [table name] VALUE([value from items included]);' to create your database tables.
         - 'SELECT * FROM [table name];', 'USE [database name];', and 'DESCRIBE [table name];' were common commands used in MySQL CLI.
-    - Script was also created for this database (see fortune_script.sql)
+    - Script was also created for this database (see fortune_script.sql).
+'SOURCE [file destination];' when inside the database or 'mysql -h [RDS endpoint] -u [username] -p [database name] < [script.sql]' when outside of database
+    - 'SELECT [table_name]', 'FROM [information_schema.tables]', 'WHERE [table_schema = @schema]'; are all useful commands.

 - Refactor your static page into your Fortune-of-the-Day website (Node, PHP, Python, whatever) which reads/updates a list of fortunes in the AWS DynamoDB table.
 (Hint: EC2 Instance Role)